Liphium/website/content/en/docs/town-setup/docker.md

 **2.** After installing Nginx, we're going to need to set up a few sites.
 There should already be a directory called `/etc/nginx/sites-available`, but if it is not there, just create it.
 Enter this directory.

 **3.** Now you're going to need two configs again.
 As usual, just download them from [here](https://gist.github.com/Unbreathable/0469cfd271b84340429c140dde830642).
-This time it's two files though.
-Make sure you grab both and put them into the `/etc/nginx/sites-available` folder.
+This time it's three files though.
+Make sure you grab all of them and put them into the `/etc/nginx/sites-available` folder.

 **4.** Change the domains in the configurations (behind `server_name`) you just downloaded from me to reflect your domain setup (for example: main.liphium.com -> main.example.com).
 Make sure to not forget the semicolon at the end!